dtudk/pythonsupport-page/docs/internal/exercises.rst

 These exercises are meant to prepare the DTU Python supporters for a variety of things that they may encounter from students.

-It also covers a bit more of what the courses expects, we need to be prepared for a variety a things.
+It also covers a bit more than what the courses expects, we need to be prepared for a variety a things.